flexcompute/tidy3d/docs/index.rst

         For more detailed installation instructions, see `this page <./install.html>`_.

-    .. group-tab:: Install on Windows |:window:|
+    .. group-tab:: On Windows |:window:|

         Install the latest stable python library `tidy3d <https://github.com/flexcompute/tidy3d>`_ for creating, managing, and postprocessing simulations in your virtual environment with: